 Feeling sad or anxious from time to time is normal, however, when these feelings persist or are so intense that daily functioning becomes impaired it may indicate a depressive disorder.
-Depression is a type of mood disorder that negatively impacts life.
-Day to day functioning is impaired and for many, if professional help isn’t sought, the depression only gets worse.
+Depression is a type of mood disorder that could negatively impact your quality of life.
+Without the effective management of depression, individuals will struggle with their day-to-day functioning.
+As a result, it’s important to seek help from mental health professionals.

 If you believe that you or someone you love is living with some type of depression, there is help and hope.
 Depression, no matter which type you may have, is a treatable disorder.
 Many who have spent weeks, months, and years living in the grips of depression have found the help they need to manage this often difficult mood disorder.

 The term ‘depression’ is used to define a number of conditions.
 And, when it comes to depression, there are different types.
 A simple Google search for ‘what is depression’ reveals results that say, ‘nine types of depression’, ‘ten types of depression’, and ‘six types of depression’.
-This article will briefly discuss some of the most common types of depression but focus on what’s referred to as ‘clinical depression’.
+This article will briefly discuss some of the most common types of depression but focus on what’s referred to as ‘clinical depression.’
+Clinical depression, also known as major depression or major depressive disorder, is a more severe form of depression.
+People with this form of depression experience more symptoms at a higher level of intensity than those with minor depressive disorder, which is also known as “everyday depression.”

-No matter what type of depression you or a loved one may be experiencing, the persistent feelings of sadness can affect how you think, feel, and act.
+No matter what type of depression and depressive symptoms you or a loved one may be experiencing, the persistent feelings of sadness can affect how you think, feel, and act.
 Left untreated, any type of depression can be serious.

 Five Main Types of Clinical Depression